coulisse/spiderweb/README.md

 **Index on MySQL:** if you would to increase speed on callsign search, you could define some index on the table 'spot'.
 You can see more details on ["create_mysql_index.sql"](scripts/create_mysql_index.sql)

 ### Monitoring
-you can use the scritp `scripts/monitoring.sh` in order to monitoring your sistem.
+you can use the scritp `scripts/monitoring.sh` in order to monitoring your system.
 Check instruction inside this scripts.

 ### Screenshots
 ----------